rossetti/KSLBook/docs/index.md

   - resource capacity schedules
   - responses collected by periods of time
   - aggregate statistical collection
+- `ksl.simopt` - provides a framework for performing simulation optimization
+- `ksl.controls.experiments` - provides a framework for performing designed experiments

 This book discusses a large portion of this functionality.
 The [KSL Github project page](https://github.com/rossetti/KSL) discusses how to access the code and examples discussed within this textbook.